 Method:

-- Clean and chop the greens (leaves, stems and buds) with green chilli.
-Put them in a pressure cooker with 1/4 cup water (push then down with a metal spoon).
+- Clean and peel the tough skin from gai lan stems.
+Chop the greens (leaves, stems and buds) along with green chillies and ginger.
+Put them in a pressure cooker with 1/2 cup water (push them down with a metal spoon).

 - Close pressure cooker and heat it on high.
 Once the pressure develops (you will hear the whistle), reduce heat to medium and cook under pressure.